-- 1) Does my partner shame or humiliate me in front of the kids or in private? - 2) Has my partner threatened me or the children? - Has my partner threatened to call the "authorities" to keep control of me and the children? - Has my partner ever used or threatened to use a weapon against me? - 5) Has my partner forced me to have sex when I didn't want to?
+- 1) Does my partner shame or humiliate me in public or in private? - 2) Has my partner threatened me or the children? - 3) Has my partner threatened to call the "authorities" to keep control of me and the children? - 4) Has my partner ever used or threatened to use a weapon against me? - 5) Has my partner forced me to have sex when I didn't want to?

-STEP TWO: Are My Children Affected?
+STEP TWO: If I am a Parent, Are My Children Affected?